For Dummies

-For Dummies is an extensive series of instructional reference books that strive to present non-intimidating guides for readers new to the various topics covered.
+For Dummies is an extensive series of instructional reference books that aim to present non-intimidating guides for readers new to the various topics covered.
 The series has been a worldwide success, with editions in numerous languages.

 The books are an example of a media franchise, consistently sporting a distinctive cover—usually yellow and black with a triangular-headed cartoon figure known as the "Dummies Man", and an informal, blackboard-style logo.
 Prose is simple and direct.
 Bold icons—such as a piece of string tied around an index finger—indicate particularly important passages.

 History

 The first "...for Dummies" titled book was Plumbing for Dummies by Don Fredriksson, published by the Bobbs-Merrill Company in 1983.
 The first book in the on-going series was DOS For Dummies, written by Dan Gookin and published by IDG Books in November 1991.
 DOS For Dummies became popular due to the rarity of beginner-friendly materials for learning to use the MS-DOS operating system.
 The publisher soon released a Windows title written by Andy Rathbone.
 Initially, the series focused solely on software and technology, but later branched out to more general-interest titles—with topics as diverse as Acne For Dummies, Chess For Dummies, Fishing For Dummies and many other topics.
 The series is now published by John Wiley & Sons, Inc., which acquired Hungry Minds (the new name for IDG Books as of 2000) in early 2001.
+Previously, in 1976, the book The Big Dummy's Guide to CB Radio was a non-fiction bestseller.